-At this point in time, the Exchange is offering a choice of three mitigation packages as described in the table below.
+At this point in time, the Exchange is offering a variety of mitigation packages as described in the table below.
+Outdoor and stockwater packages are available only for building permit applicants in areas of the water rule are in which outdoor mitigation is offered (the "Green Zone").
 A mitigation package reflects the amount of water that you agree to use in your household and on your property from your permit exempt well.
 The cost of the mitigation package reflects the cost of the Exchange to complete the mitigation activity including transaction costs.

 Applicants for exempt wells who wish to pursue the full amount (5,000 gpd and up to one-half acre irrigated area) under the permit exemption (RCW 90.42) may pursue their own mitigation plan and work directly with Ecology under the Dungeness Rule.